lincolnloop/django-debug-logging/README.rst

    * `TAG`: If set, this will be the tag to which debug_toolbar will attach the debug toolbar.
 Defaults to 'body'.

+   * `VCS`: This optional setting, intended for use with ``debug_toolbar.panels.revision.RevisionDebugPanel``, indicates which version control system you are using.
+Currently, the only supported VCS is ``'git'``.

    Example configuration::